The Benefits of Starting an LLC in Nevada (Must Read)

 Nevada has no franchise tax, no tax on corporate shares, and only a modest annual fee for LLCs, making it one of the best states for tax advantages.

-A foreign business owner can establish an office and obtain corporate tax benefits (such as lower taxes and deductions) by registering its company in Nevada, even if it's not physically within the state.
+A foreign business owner can establish an office and obtain corporate tax benefits (such as lower taxes and deductions) by registering their LLC in Nevada, even if it's not physically within the state.

 Having a Nevada LLC is also beneficial to foreign companies because it may make them look more professional if they want to expand their business internationally.

-The company can appear as having a much bigger presence than it actually does, even though there are no offices or employees present on U.S. soil.
+The company can appear to have a much bigger presence than it does, even though no offices or employees exist on U.S. soil.

 Nevada can protect corporate shareholders from personal liability if the business incurs debt.

-This is especially useful for foreign investors who are unfamiliar with U.S. laws of corporate governance and may not know their rights as shareholders in an LLC operating within the United States, where creditors could attempt to go after them personally for company debts or losses incurred by other shareholders/investors.
+This is especially useful for foreign investors unfamiliar with U.S. corporate governance laws and may not know their rights as shareholders in an LLC operating within the United States, where creditors could attempt to go after them for company debts or losses incurred by other shareholders/investors.

-While this may be good for protecting your business in Nevada, it also means that if you are sued personally, you cannot shield yourself by using your company as a defense.
+While this may protect your business in Nevada, it also means that if you are sued personally, you cannot shield yourself by using your company as a defense.

 - Maintain formal business records and legal documents by keeping minutes of LLC meetings and holding annual meetings.